 - Have gained sufficient understanding of the interactions between open-ocean aquaculture and the environment to be able to point out main ecological impacts and possible mitigation measures.

-- Obtain practical experience (hands-on) in techniques of artificial fertilization, chromosome manipulation, functional physiology and molecular biology.
+- Obtain practical experience (hands-on) in techniques of fish sampling and assessment of functional physiology.

 - Develop critical evaluation of scientific literature and ability to compare, discuss and summarize experimental work for communication to a specialist or general audience.

 - Write scientific reports based upon the results of laboratory experiments and exercises.